top of page

 PP transparent.png

-CHIVALRY & CHAUVINISM
+CHIVALRY AND CHAUVINISM

 In Volume Two of our Victorian Vagaries, when Elizabeth and Darcy travel to Pemberley in all haste to assist Georgiana – who is desperately ill – Elizabeth has high hopes of a warm welcome from the staff and the assistance of a kind and experienced housekeeper.
 Mrs Reynolds – who has been in the service of the Darcy family for four decades – does not approve of her master's new wife, her child, her family, nor even her little dog – and has no intention of handing over the reins of the household.